teamradish/TRTwitchPlaysBot/Wiki/Getting-Started.md

   * [RID](https://github.com/dotnet/runtime/blob/master/src/libraries/pkg/Microsoft.NETCore.Platforms/runtime.json) = usually "win-x64" or "linux-x64".
 See link for a full list of runtime identifiers.
   * Example: `dotnet publish -c Debug -o TRBot --self-contained --runtime linux-x64`

-When building, make sure to define the correct preprocessor directives in the .csproj project file - `WINDOWS` for Windows, and `LINUX` for Linux.
+When building, make sure to define the correct preprocessor directives in the .csproj project file - `WINDOWS` for Windows, and `LINUX` for GNU/Linux.

-**Note: TRBot runs on all major desktop operating systems, but virtual controller input works only on Windows (vJoy) and Linux (uinput) since virtual controllers are platform-specific.
+**Note: TRBot runs on all major desktop operating systems, but virtual controller input works only on Windows (vJoy) and GNU/Linux (uinput) since virtual controllers are platform-specific.
 The virtual controller API is abstracted into an `IVirtualController` interface, making it simple to add new implementations.
 Please file an issue if your platform isn't supported.**

 # Setting up TRBot
-If you installed a pre-built binary, run `TRBot` (Ex. `TRBot.exe` on Windows, `./TRBot` on Linux).
+If you installed a pre-built binary, run `TRBot` (Ex. `TRBot.exe` on Windows, `./TRBot` on GNU/Linux).
 If you built the project, use either `dotnet run` or open the native executable depending on whether the runtime is self-contained or not.

 After running TRBot once, it will create a **Data** folder in the same folder you ran it from.
 TRBot will also create template files for Twitch login information and bot settings in this folder.
 Open the **LoginInfo.txt** file and fill out the Twitch login information for your bot.
 The settings are described below: